 Avoid blaming.
 Even if your parent was at fault, blaming them for whatever has happened will only make them defensive and less likely to listen.
 Use "I" statements whenever you can.
 They communicate your message without causing the other person to feel as defensive.
-For example, instead of saying "You forgot about my soccer game again," say "I was hurt when I realized that you weren't at my soccer game."
+For example, instead of saying "You didn't come to my soccer game again," say "I was hurt when I realized that you weren't at my soccer game."
 This puts the emphasis on how it made you feel, instead of what your parent did wrong.

 Express your feelings.
-Even though your parent has Depression, he or she is still your parent.
-Your feelings matter just as much as his or her feelings.
+Even though your parent has Schizophrenia, he or she is still your parent.
 Tell your parent when you're upset, stressed out, scared, and even happy.
-Expressing those feelings will help improve your mood and it's important that your parent is aware of how you're feeling.
+Your feelings are important and expressing them will help improve your mood.
+It's important that your parent is aware of how you're feeling.

 Choose a suitable time and place to talk to your parent if the topic is sensitive.
 If you have something important to discuss, make sure that you have some privacy.
 The middle of the grocery store is probably not a great spot for an intimate or emotional conversation.
-If your parent tends to feel better during a certain time of day (e.g., after supper or first thing in the morning), plan to talk to them then.
+Try to approach your parent at times when they are generally calm or relaxed.
 It will make it easier for both of you.
 Avoid having a serious conversation with your parent if he or she is feeling sick or using alcohol/drugs.

 Speak with a trusted adult first.
-If you have to discuss something serious with your parent, whether it's about you or about their Depression, it can help to speak with a trusted adult first.
+If you have to discuss something important with your parent, whether it's about you or about his or her Schizophrenia, it can help to speak with a trusted adult first.
 This can mean another family member, a family friend, or a counselor.
 You can run things by the trusted adult as a trial run and they can even accompany you to talk to your parent, if you feel that's appropriate and helpful.